Southwest Chief: 1990s

-During 1997–98, Amtrak operated the Southwest Chief in conjunction with the Washington–Chicago Capitol Limited.
-The two trains used the same Superliner equipment sets, and passengers traveling on both trains could remain aboard during the layover in Chicago.
-Originally announced in 1996, Amtrak planned to call this through service National Chief and give it its own numbers (15/16), but the name and numbers were never used.
-Amtrak dropped the practice with the May 1998 timetable.
+Between 1997 and 1998, Amtrak operated the Southwest Chief in conjunction with the Washington–Chicago Capitol Limited.
+The two trains used the same Superliner equipment sets and passengers traveling on both trains could remain aboard during the layover in Chicago.
+Originally announced in 1996, Amtrak planned to call this through service National Chief and assign it its own numbers (15/16), but the name and numbers were never used.
+Amtrak dropped the practice with its May 1998 timetable.

-Accidents and incidents
+2010s

+The Southwest Chief was one of five routes studied for possible performance improvements by Amtrak in FY 2012.